hynek/svcs/README.md

 If you have async cleanup functions, use `await container.aclose()` instead.
 It will run both sync and async cleanup functions.

+Failing cleanups are logged at `warning` level but otherwise ignored.

 ---

 Additionally, each registered service may have a `ping` callable that you can use for health checks.